Twitch has recently been, by and large, a pretty safe place to livestream your DJ sets – as long as you don’t want to keep the recording afterwards.

 It is aimed at gamers, not DJs, and works using a plugin for OBS that separates the music audio stream and the actual livestream, presumably so the whole stream isn’t affected if there are copyright issues.

-The feature launched last week and will roll out to all Twitch users over the coming weeks.
+The feature has launched and will roll out to all Twitch users over the coming weeks.

 What this means for DJs